jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 # CHAPTER 1 UNDERSTANDING RELATIONAL DATABASES
 SQL is the international standard language used in conjuction with relational databases.
 Relational databases are the dominant form of data storage throught the world.

-Different data storage strategies have been used over the eyars, each having their own strengths and weaknesses.
+Different data storage strategies have been used over the years, each having their own strengths and weaknesses.
 The strengths of the relational model overshadows its weaknesses.

 ## 1.1 UNDERSTANDING WHY TODAY'S DATABASES ARE BETTER THAN EARLY DATABASES
 Vannervar Bush conceived the idea of a database in 1945, even before the first electronic computer was built.
 Practical implementations of databases did not appear for a number of years after that.